 Careful stewardship of the environment cannot be an afterthought when it comes to development and economic growth.
-In fact, environmental awareness and sustainability is a prerequisite for long-term growth and absolutely essential to maintain a high quality of life for residents, visitors and employees in the 2nd Ward.
+In fact, environmental awareness and sustainability are prerequisites for long-term growth and absolutely essential to maintain a high quality of life for residents, visitors, and employees in the 2nd Ward.
 We must balance open space and appropriate density and provide more access and interaction with the Chicago River and lakefront.

 Infrastructure, Access to Transit and Congestion Mitigation